Committee of Union and Progress: The regime

 The new regime was a dictatorship dominated by a triumvirate that turned the Ottoman Empire into a one party state of Union and Progress, known in history as the Three Pashas Triumvirate.
 Members of Said Halim Pasha's cabinet, the triumvirate consisted of Talât who returned to the Interior Ministry, Enver who became War Minister, and Cemal who became Naval Minister and de facto ruler of Syria, all of whom soon became Pashas.
 Some historians claim that Halil (Menteşe) was a fourth member of this clique.
 Scholar Hans-Lukas Kieser asserts that this state of rule by a triumvirate is only accurate for the year 1913–1914, and that Talât increasingly became a more central figure within the Union and Progress party state, especially once he also became Grand Vizier in 1917.
 Alternatively, it is also accurate to call the Unionist regime a clique or even an oligarchy, as many prominent Committeemen held some form of de jure or de facto power.
 Other than the Three Pashas and Halil, éminence grises such as Dr. Nâzım, Bahattin Şakir, Ziya Gökalp, and the party's secretary general Midhat Şükrü at times also dominated the Central Committee without formal positions in the Ottoman government.

 The CUP regime was less hierarchically totalitarian than future European dictatorships.
-Instead of relying on strict and rigid chains of command the regime functioned through the balancing of factions through massive corruption and kickbacks.
+Instead of relying on strict chains of command the regime functioned through the balancing of factions through massive corruption and kickbacks.
 Individual governors were allowed much autonomy, such as Cemal Pasha's reign of Syria and Mustafa Rahmi's governorship of the Aydin vilayet.
 Loyalty to the committee was seen more valuable than competence.
 This lack of rule of law, lack of respect to the constitution, and extreme corruption worsened as the regime aged.